Learn about actual and potential costs

 How can I gain leverage during negotiations?

 What is your on-time delivery rate?
+Has this changed since the coronavirus outbreak?

 What percent of your late trucks are more than one hour late?